vsao/verification/Rule_deck/README.md

 ## Summary of Rule File Elements
 This Section provides summary information on the main elements in a SVRF rule file.
-1. Layer: This statement specifies input layer names and numbers to be used in the rule file.
+- Layer: This statement specifies input layer names and numbers to be used in the rule file.
-          Syntax: Layer <name> <original_layer>
+          Syntax: `Layer <name> <original_layer>`
+  - `name`: Specifies the name of the layer.
+Each name must be unique.
+  - `original_layer`: It can be a layer number(allowed from 0 to 131071) or a layer name.
+ Examples: